-I feel fairly confident in assuming that ALL of you have probably experienced the pain of heartburn at some point.
+I feel fairly confident in assuming that ALL of you have probably experienced the pain of heartburn and acid reflux at some point.
 I used to get severe heartburn quite frequently when I was pregnant, and I still get it occasionally when I eat spicy foods.
-And of course, there are plenty of other factors that can trigger heartburn that vary from person to person.
+And of course, there are plenty of other factors that can trigger heartburn and other types of indigestion that vary from person to person.

 Today’s post is all about heartburn, and how to avoid the pain and suffering that goes along with it!
 The first line of defense against heartburn is prevention, so we’ll explore some helpful tips & tricks for avoiding heartburn in the first place.
 Then we’ll move onto a list of nearly two dozen heartburn remedies you can use at home to soothe heartburn and acid reflux (also known as gastroesophageal reflux disorder or GERD.)

 MY LATEST VIDEOS